brunomuler/wallets-playbook/docs/assets-rwas/how-tokens-work.md

 sidebar_position: 1
 ---

-# How Assets Work on Stellar
+# How Tokens Work on Stellar

 Placeholder content for How Assets Work.